r-lib/lintr/README.md

 #### Installation ####
 lintr is fully integrated into flycheck when using [ESS](http://ess.r-project.org/).
-See the installalation documentation for those packages for more information.
+See the installation documentation for those packages for more information.

 #### Configuration ####
 You can also configure what linters are used. e.g. using a different line length cutoff.